 Summary

-You turned the TinyLlama 1.1B base model into a chat model using 4-bit QLoRA and TRL's SFTTrainer.
-The essential ingredients were the chat template for formatting conversations, the BitsAndBytesConfig for 4-bit quantization, and merge_and_unload to produce a deployable model — all trainable on a single GPU.
+This is how chat fine-tuning works.
+We turned the TinyLlama 1.1B base model into a chat model using 4-bit QLoRA and TRL's SFTTrainer.
+The key ingredients were the chat template for formatting conversations, the BitsAndBytesConfig for 4-bit quantization, and merge_and_unload to produce a deployable model.
+All of it trained on a single GPU.

 That completes this series.
-You have gone from running pretrained pipelines, through the transformer and BERT architectures, to fine-tuning encoder models for classification, NER, and summarization, a Vision Transformer for images, and finally generative LLMs with LoRA and QLoRA.
-You now have the full toolkit to fine-tune transformers for almost any task.
+We started by running pretrained pipelines.
+Then we studied the transformer and BERT architectures.
+We fine-tuned encoder models for classification, NER, and summarization.
+We fine-tuned a Vision Transformer for images.
+And finally we fine-tuned generative LLMs with LoRA and QLoRA.
+We now have the full toolkit to fine-tune transformers for almost any task.